 Cotton is a major crop in Mississippi.
 In 2014, it ranked fourth behind poultry, forestry, and soybeans in state commodities, with $403 million dollars of revenue.

 Mississippi producers planted approximately 420,000 acres of cotton last year.
-This number seems to fluctuates depending on weather, price of production, and current commodity markets.
+This number seems to fluctuate depending on weather, price of production, and current commodity markets.

 The highest acreage recorded in Mississippi was in 1930 when 4.163 million acres of cotton were planted.
 The highest production year was 1937 when 2.692 million bales were produced over 3.421 million acres.
 The highest cotton yields were received in 2004 with 1034 pounds of lint produced per acre.
 This same year there were 2.346 million bales produced, almost as much as in 1937 with only one third of the acreage.
 This yield beat the previous yield of 934 lbs in 2003.

 Many changes have occurred over the last few years in cotton production:

 - Boll Weevil Eradication efforts have been successful and the Boll Weevil is no longer a problem pest in Mississippi.

 - Transgenic Cotton Varieties containing the following Genes: Roundup Ready, BollGard I & II, and WideStrike and Liberty Link have become very popular, and the majority of the cotton acres in Mississippi are planted in some type of transgenic variety.